Shivbot85/MHC-LM/README.md

 ## Installation
 To set up the environment for this project, clone this repository and install the required dependencies.

+## Modals
+All trained Modals are freely available on my hugging account Username - Shivaskar

+## Run instructions
+Running Instructions
+Before running any code, ensure all data files are placed in a folder named data within your Google Colab or local environment.

+Prepare the Data:
+Upload your dataset to the data folder in Google Colab before running the code.
+Run Fine-Tuning with Low-Rank Adaptation (LoRA):
+Start by fine-tuning the ESM2 model using Low-Rank Adaptation.
+Load the data and execute the LoRA fine-tuning script:
+Run Fine-Tuning with Contrastive Learning:
+Once LoRA fine-tuning is complete, proceed to fine-tuning the ESM2 model using Contrastive Learning.
+Run Fine-Tuning with Transfer Learning:
+After Contrastive Learning, apply Transfer Learning to the ESM2 model.
+Visualize the Results:
+After running the fine-tuning techniques, visualize the results by passing the models and their output to the result visualization script: bash
+Run Domain Adaptation:
+Finally, execute the domain adaptation step.
+Ensure that the model has been pre-trained on domain-specific data before running this step:

 ```bash
 git clone https://github.com/Shivbot85/MHC-LM.git
 cd MHC-LM
 pip install -r Requirements.txt